FREE SHIPPING for orders over $50 --- Join and SAVE --- Check out the rewards program!!

 INGREDIENTS:

-Organic Black Tea, Sustainably Harvested Chaga, Wild Harvested Artist Conk/Wild Reishi, Organic Lion's Mane, Organic Cordyceps, and Spice
+Black Tea, Sustainably Harvested Chaga, Wild Harvested Artist Conk/Wild Reishi, Organic Lion's Mane, Organic Cordyceps.

 INSTRUCTIONS FOR USE: